sadighian/crypto-rl/gym_trading/README.md

 # GYM_TRADING
-As of May 17th, 2019.
+As of September 07, 2019.

-## 1. Overview
+## Overview
-This package is my implementation of an HFT environment using a POMDP framework.
+This package is my implementation of an HFT environment extending a POMDP framework from OpenAI.

-The classes consist of environments and their respective utility classes:
+## 1. Envs
+Module containing various environment implementations.
+- `price_jump.py` implementation where the agent uses **market orders** to trade crytocurrencies.
+- `market_maker.py` implementation where the agent uses **limit orders** to trade cryptocurrencies

+## 2. Indicators
+Module containing indicators that are implemented within environments.

+## 3. Utils
+Module containing utility classes for the `gym_trading` module.
-1. `broker.py` and `broker2.py` manages orders, executions,
+- `broker.py` manages orders, executions, position inventories, and PnL calculations for `price_jump.py`
-position inventories, and PnL calculations generate feature data, and export feature data to a csv,
+- `broker_mm.py` manages orders, executions, position inventories, and PnL calculations for `market_maker.py`
-2. `price_jump.py` and `market_maker.py` are environment implementations
-using the OpenAI Gym framework.
-These environments use the recorded limit order book data as state space representation.
+- `render_env.py` render's midpoint price data as the agent steps through the environment

+## 4. Tests
+Module containing test cases for `gym_trading`'s modules.